bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

   1. Demonstrate understanding of fundamental computational problems and the algorithms proposed to solve them
       1. Illustrate how these algorithms work
       2. Analyze their theoretical complexity
-      3. Use them as building blocks to design algorithms for new problems
+      3. Use them as building blocks in other  algorithms
   2. Demonstrate understanding of fundamental algorithmic design techniques (recursion, divide-and-conquer, greedy, dynamic programming)
-  3. Demonstrate the ability to design efficient algorithms for _new_ problems  from scratch
+  3. Demonstrate the ability to design efficient algorithms for _new_ problems
       1. Come up with ideas
       2. Argue whether they are correct (correctness justification) or incorrect (come up with counter-examples)
       3. Analyze their theoretical complexity and compare them
-      4. Consider the question: Can you improve the solution?
+      4. Consider the question: Can the solution be improved?